 Pairing food and wine shouldn’t be rocket science.
-More than anything, it has a lot to do with personal taste so there are no cut and dry rules.
+More than anything, it has a lot to do with personal taste, which means there are no cut-and-dry rules.
 In fact, most wines work with most foods, but knowing a few basic rules can enhance your enjoyment.
-Eating and drinking is meant to be enjoyable, all you need are a few simple tips for a great meal!
+Eating and drinking is meant to be enjoyable, and all you need are a few simple tips for a great meal!

-Complementing flavors is an easy way to pair wine with your food.
-When you pair this way, you are matching the structure of the wine with the structure of the food.
-For example, matching a big, powerful, wine with a rich and savory dish.
+Going for complementary flavors is an easy way to pair wine with your food.
+When you pair this way, you're matching the structure of the wine with the structure of the food.
+For example: matching a big, powerful, wine with a rich and savory dish.
 A light, delicate dish wouldn’t work with a robust red since the flavors in the wine could overpower the food.

-Match sweet with sweet – Chocolate cake?
+Match sweet with sweet: chocolate cake?
 Crème brûlée?
 Pair your desserts with a sweet wine like Port or Moscato.
-Also match fruity wines like Gewurztraminer and Riesling with dishes that contain a significant fruit component, eat with fruity wines like Gewürztraminer or Riesling.
+For dishes with a significant fruit component, eat with fruity wines like Gewürztraminer or Riesling.

-Pairing your food and wine with contrasting flavors means you are trying to counterbalance a taste or structural element in either the dish or the drink.
-For example, rich, fatty dishes such like steak diminish the perception of tannins (or acidity), making a robust wine such like a Cabernet Sauvignon seem smoother.
-Salt on the other hand, accentuates the tannins of a wine and can make it taste more astringent.
+Pairing your food and wine with contrasting flavors means you're trying to counterbalance a taste or structural element in either the dish or the drink.
+For example: rich, fatty dishes like steak diminish the perception of tannins (or acidity), making a robust wine such as a Cabernet Sauvignon seem smoother.
+Salt, on the other hand, accentuates the tannins of a wine and can make it taste more astringent.

-Match spicy with sweet – A big tannic red with spicy chow mien?
+Match spicy with sweet: a big, tannic red with spicy chow mein?
 Not so much.
-Very spicy flavors tend to react badly with bold, high alcohol wine, making them taste even hotter.
+Very spicy flavors tend to react poorly with bold, high-alcohol wine, making them taste even hotter.
 A fruity or lightly sweet wine like Riesling or Pinot Gris is much better suited to your Thai take-out.

-Match creamy with crisp – Pair a crisp, acidic wine to cut through a rich and creamy dish.
-Try a Sparkling wine or Sauvignon Blanc with your fettuccine alfredo or mac and cheese.
+Match creamy with crisp: Drink a crisp, acidic wine to cut through the flavors in a rich, creamy dish.
+Try a sparkling wine or Sauvignon Blanc with your fettuccine alfredo or mac and cheese.

 Tastemaker Claire Thomas shares her basic food and wine pairing tips!

 Forgot the rules already?
-Choose a wine that you would want to drink by itself.
-That way, even if the pairing isn’t perfect, you will still enjoy what you’re drinking; at worst, you might need a sip of water or bite of bread between the dish and the glass.
+Choose a wine you'd want to drink by itself.
+That way, even if the pairing isn’t perfect, you'll still enjoy what you’re drinking; at worst, you might need a sip of water or bite of bread between the dish and the glass.